metabase/metabase/docs/questions/sharing/visualizations/line-bar-and-area-charts.md

 ### Y-axis

-- Show label (the llabel for the axis).
+- Show label (the label for the axis).
 - Rename the axis
 - Split y-axis when necessary
 - Auto y-axis range.
 When not toggled on, you can set the y-axis range (it's min and max values).